 Emissions

 Vehicle emission testing is now a fundamental component of all MOT tests.
 High emissions are classed as a major fault which will impact whether your vehicle passes or fails.
-This tends to affect diesel vehicles more but with proper maintenance emission levels can be improved.
-Regular oil checks and servicing can improve efficiency, or you can use fuel additives which will help to clean out your fuel system.
+This tends to affect diesel vehicles more, but with proper maintenance, emission levels can be improved.
+Keeping up with routine maintenance is one of the best ways to improve vehicle efficiency and reduce the risk of MOT issues.
+Regular oil checks and servicing can improve efficiency, or you can use fuel additives, which will help to clean out your fuel system.

 Steering